 Tip: *When using Fuelly, make sure you select the correct location US / UK units (in the top left of the website) as the mpg figures do differ and this is easy to miss!

 My Case Study Example

-I stumbled across this website after writing a different blog article where I researched the most fuel efficient cars (which I will post at a later date).
+I stumbled across this website after writing a different blog article where I researched the most fuel efficient cars.
 I based my original article on manufacturers given figures.
-While writing this article I also personally looked into which car would be an ideal upgrade so that I would spend less on fuel.
-I had decided that the BMW 120d was a good choice with manufacturers’ figures of a combined (average) 49.6 mpg while still performing a 0-60 time of 7.9 seconds.
+While writing this article I also personally looked into which car would be an ideal upgrade so that I could spend less on fuel.
+I had decided that the BMW 120d was a good choice with manufacturers figures of a combined (average) 49.6 mpg while still performing a 0-60 time of 7.9 seconds.
 So before jumping straight into a purchase I looked online at some BMW forums online where people were actually complaining about BMW’s false figures.
 A number of owners were only getting an average of 37 mpg for the suggested driving methods (being combined town and motorway) and even when they were driving mainly motorway miles they could still not reach the ~50 mpg mark.
 Owners were so concerned, they even thought there were problems with their cars which resulted in them paying for replacement parts which they did not necessarily need.

 Using Fuelly I can see that most owners are averaging 42 mpg (figure correct as of 03/02/2014 for model years 2004 – 2006).
 In this case this could mean you spend £272.88 more per year on diesel (when averaging 12,000 miles per year with today’s average cost of diesel being 137.11 pence per litre).
 That’s 15% more than you expected on average if you had trusted the manufacturers’ figures.

 So remember, even though you should be able to, do not trust the manufacturers figures.
 Maybe something should be done to ensure the manufacturers’ figures are more accurate?
 I’m sure many people have felt like they have been mis-sold a car.